tridentstream/setups/linux-docker/README.rst

     # If you do not need to use built-in deluge, skip -d
     ./bootstrap.sh -d -o your-domain.com

-Follow the on-screen instructions and read the `Setting Up`_ section.
+Follow the on-screen instructions and read the Setting Up section in the `main README <https://github.com/tridentstream/mediaserver>`_.

 Please note, if you do not use traefik as prescribed, then you will need to modify docker-compose.yml to fit your needs.